 The property treatment means that capital gains and losses due to changes in value need to be reported.

-Because of this mixed-treatment and the volatility of coin value, ZenLedger cannot accurately calculate your tax liability without a full chain-of-custody for every coin, and we would not be liable for any misstated tax liability.
+Due to this mixed treatment and the volatility of coin values, ZenLedger cannot accurately calculate your tax liability without a full chain-of-custody for every coin and we would not be liable for any misstated tax liability.
 Check out our Crypto Tax article for more information on how cryptocurrency is taxed!

-Even if you did not make any sell transaction in the past, it is still important to import previous years transaction data for a given source as incoming coins (e.g. from purchases, trades, gifts, forks, or income) contribute to the basis, and this basis establishes the "starting point" for calculating gain and loss.
+Even if you did not make any sell transaction in the past, it is still important to import previous years transaction data for a given source as incoming coins (e.g. from purchases, trades, gifts, forks, or income) contribute to the cost basis, and this basis establishes the "starting point" for calculating gain and loss.

 In this example below, a coin is sold for $900 in 2019.